-As digital transformation enters top gear amid the pandemic, artificial intelligence (AI) has emerged as a solution to overcome the language, literacy barriers in India, experts said here on Wednesday.
+As digital transformation enters top gear amid the pandemic, artificial intelligence (AI) has emerged as a solution to overcome the language, and literacy barriers in India, experts said here on Wednesday.

 Speaking at a panel discussion titled ‘Use of Emerging Technologies for Social Empowerment Blockchain, AR/VR, Drone, IoT, GIS’ organized by the Ministry of Electronics and Information Technology (MeitY), experts highlighted the importance and role of emerging technologies in digital transformation.